rockdaboot/wget2/docs/wget2_manual.md

   Each link will be changed in one of the two ways:

-  1. The links to files that have been downloaded by Wget will be changed to refer to the file they point to as a relative link.
+  1. The links to files that have been downloaded by Wget2 will be changed to refer to the file they point to as a relative link.

       Example: if the downloaded file /foo/doc.html links to /bar/img.gif, also downloaded, then the link in doc.html will be modified to point to ../bar/img.gif.
 This kind of transformation works reliably for arbitrary combinations of directories.

-  2. The links to files that have not been downloaded by Wget will be changed to include host name and absolute path of the location they point to.
+  2. The links to files that have not been downloaded by Wget2 will be changed to include host name and absolute path of the location they point to.

       Example: if the downloaded file /foo/doc.html links to /bar/img.gif (or to ../bar/img.gif), then the link in